jonemo/blog.jonasneubert.com/_posts/2019-10-29-ladder-logic.md

 Compared to other programming languages, usage of the IEC-61131-3 languages seems like the Wild West.
 The [PLCopen organization](https://en.wikipedia.org/wiki/PLCopen) (not to be confused with the [openPLC](https://hackaday.com/2016/06/07/openplc-is-ready-for-hacking/) project) has tried to address this by publishing a set of [coding guidelines and a library of generic building blocks](https://plcopen.org/software-construction-guidelines).

 On the higher end of the PLC market, you will find some brands that allow programming in C++ and [even in Matlab](https://www.beckhoff.com/english.asp?twincat/twincat-3-xa-language-support-matlab-simulink.htm?id=1893323818933262).
-The latter makes a lot of sense to me: Matlab and its [Simulink](https://en.wikipedia.org/wiki/Simulink) plugin are a powerful tool for developing control strategies (e.g. bytuning PID loops), and PLCs commonly execute control strategies as part of the programmable logic.
+The latter makes a lot of sense to me: Matlab and its [Simulink](https://en.wikipedia.org/wiki/Simulink) plugin are a powerful tool for developing control strategies (e.g. by tuning PID loops), and PLCs commonly execute control strategies as part of the programmable logic.

 On the very low end of the market, some PLCs and PLC-like systems come with non-standard programming tools aimed at beginners and projects with basic requirements.